microsoft/Olive/docs/source/features/azureml_integration.md

 # Azure ML integration

 This documents outlines the integrations between Olive and Azure Machine Learning.
-Discover how to optimize your Azure Machine Learning assets within Olive.
+Discover how to use your Azure Machine Learning assets within Olive.

 ## Olive Core
 ### Using AzureML registered model